Colorado Springs nightclub shooting: Prior incidents

-On June 18, 2021, Aldrich's maternal grandparents revealed their plans to shift to Florida.
+On June 18, 2021, Aldrich's maternal grandparents revealed their plans to relocate to Florida.
 Angered at the development, Aldrich complained about losing access to the material stored in the basement which was intended for "conduct[ing] a mass shooting and bombing".
-Aldrich held the grandparents hostage, and threatened to murder them.
+Aldrich held the grandparents hostage and threatened to murder them.
 Eventually, Aldrich let them go, shifted to Voepel's house, and holed up there.
 During an hour-long standoff with Colorado SWAT, an armed Aldrich live-streamed from inside and threatened to blow up the house.
 Neighboring homes had to be evacuated.
-Upon surrendering, a tub filled with explosive grade material — including ammonium nitrate and tannerite — was recovered alongside handguns, ballistic vests, and gas masks; Aldrich was jailed and charged with multiple counts of kidnapping and felony menacing.
-Aldrich entered into a not guilty plea and was released on bail, a fortnight later.
-The case made negligible progress with Voepel and the grandparents refusing to accept any subpoena, under technical grounds, to avoid testifying against Aldrich.
+Upon surrendering, a tub filled with explosive-grade material — including ammonium nitrate and tannerite — was recovered alongside handguns, ballistic vests, and gas masks; Aldrich was jailed and charged with multiple counts of kidnapping and felony menacing.
+Aldrich entered a not guilty plea and was released on bail a fortnight later.
+The case made negligible progress, with Voepel and the grandparents refusing to accept any subpoena (under technical grounds) to avoid testifying against Aldrich.
 In July 2022, the case was dismissed, and records were sealed a month later.

-Twice before the 2021 incident Aldrich had been reported to Colorado Police for "escalating homicidal behavior."
-On June 17, 2021, Aldrich's grand-aunt contacted the Federal Bureau of Investigation to report Aldrich was planning to kill Christians and government employees, after Aldrich's grandfather had reported being threatened by Aldrich; however, the family did not press charges with local police.
+Twice before the 2021 incident Aldrich had been reported to Colorado Police for "escalating homicidal behavior".
+On June 17, 2021, Aldrich's grand-aunt contacted the FBI to report Aldrich was planning to kill Christians and government employees after Aldrich's grandfather had reported being threatened by Aldrich; however, the family did not press charges with local police.
 There is no record that law enforcement authorities or Aldrich's relatives attempted to trigger the Colorado red flag law, which might have allowed for the seizure of any weapons and ammunition that Aldrich possessed.

 Aldrich and Laura Voepel had conflicts with passengers and crew during a July 2022 flight from California to Colorado.
-They were accused of harassing others while aboard the plane, and insulting some with racial slurs.
-After deplaning, Aldrich was filmed saying to another passenger: "I wish I can shoot all of you" and "You keep following me and I'm going to fuck you up."
+They were accused of harassing others while aboard the plane and insulting some with racial slurs.
+After deplaning, Aldrich was filmed saying to another passenger: "I wish I can (sic) shoot all of you" and "You keep following me and I'm going to fuck you up."

 Social media activity

-Aldrich had allegedly created a "free speech" website that hosted violent and racist content — including a video that advocated for killing civilians to "cleanse society" — as of the night of the shooting.
-A second site that was identified as a "brother website" on its homepage, had hosted footage of the 2022 Buffalo shooting and, on the night of the Club Q shooting, came to display four other videos, including one which apparently showed Aldrich's face reflected in a vehicle's rear view mirror.
+Aldrich had allegedly created a "free speech" website that hosted violent and racist content — including a video that advocated killing civilians to "cleanse society" — as of the night of the shooting.
+A second site, that was identified as a "brother website" on its homepage, had hosted footage of the 2022 Buffalo shooting and, on the night of the Club Q shooting, came to display four other videos, including one which apparently showed Aldrich's face reflected in a vehicle's rear view mirror.
 Testimony from a February 2023 hearing implied that Aldrich had operated a neo-Nazi website prior to the shooting.